precup/bimon/README.md

 1 in N passes have significantly worse performance on both speed and size because the commits are less similar, so it's hard to justify for small N (<= 8) compared to just compiling everything.

-### What else does it do?
+### How do I use the precompiled commits?
 Once you have your commits prebuilt, BiMon manages your actual bisections for you by wrapping around git.
 The interactive bisect mode handles extracting and launching cached commits for you and prioritizes those to narrow down the range as much as possible first.
-When versions do need to be compiled, it also handles that for you.
 This is a very similar process to bisecting with git normally, but with a lot more automation around building and running Godot.
 There are also options that can be used to automate bisection by marking commits automatically if they print certain output or crash.

 BiMon also supports running individual versions if you're just trying to reproduce a bug instead of bisect it.